andrew40404/parse-server/README.md

 The [Bitnami Parse](https://github.com/bitnami/bitnami-docker-parse) image allows you to deploy your Cloud functions with Parse Cloud Code (a feature which allows running a piece of code in your Parse Server instead of the user's mobile devices).

-To add your custom scripts, they must be located inside the chart folder files/cloud so they can be consumed as a ConfigMap.
+To add your custom scripts, they must be located inside the chart folder files/cloud so they can be used as a ConfigMap.

 Alternatively, you can specify custom scripts using the cloudCodeScripts parameter as dict.